Hawaii Ocean Resources Management Plan

 - Increase in number of climate change adaptation training sessions held (OP-CZM)

 - Increase in number of state departments adopting climate change adaptation strategies in their maintenance plans and capital improvement program plans (OP-CZM)

-The ORMP is a requirement under Hawaii Revised Statutes §205A-3 and is a major component of Hawaii's Coastal Zone Management (CZM) Program.
-The purpose of the ORMP as required in HRS Section 205A-4 is to provide a framework and implementation strategy for state agencies and others working with state agencies.
+The ORMP is required under Hawaii Revised Statutes (HRS) §205A-62(1) and is a major component of Hawaii's Coastal Zone Management (CZM) Program.
+The purpose of the ORMP (according to HRS Section 205A-62(1)) is to provide a framework and implementation strategy for state agencies and others working with state agencies.

 Publication Date: July 2013

 - Hawaii State Office of Planning

 - National Oceanic and Atmospheric Administration (NOAA)

 - Agency guidance/policy